Finitude of physical measures for random maps

 \section{Acknowledgement}

 We are sincerely grateful to V\'ictor Ara\'ujo, Hiroki Sumi, Mitsuhiro Shishikura and Masayuki Asaoka for their valuable comments.
+We are also grateful to the anonymous referees for their valuable comments.
 P.~G.~Barrientos was supported by grant PID2020-113052GB-I00 funded by MCIN, PQ 305352/2020-2 (CNPq) and JCNE E-26/201.305/2022 (FAPERJ).
 F.~Nakamura was supported by JSPS KAKENHI Grant Number 19K21834.
 Y.~Nakano was supported by JSPS KAKENHI Grant Numbers 19K14575, 19K21834, 21K03332 and 22K03342.
 H.~Toyokawa was supported by JSPS KAKENHI Grant Numbers 19K21834 and 21K20330.